What are the best cars for college students?

 Finding the most affordable and safest cars for college students

 Gas costs can vary significantly over time, depending on oil prices and other economic factors.
 Selecting a car with good fuel efficiency and good gas mileage can help you keep the overall cost of owning a vehicle down.

-Commuting and parking
+College student commuting and parking

 If you live on campus, you need enough space to take your belongings back and forth between your home and dorm room or apartment a few times a year.

-You can't say for certain what your post-college plans will be, but if you don't want the added expense of buying another car when you graduate, it's worth thinking beyond college.
+If you don't want the added expense of buying another car when you graduate, it's worth thinking beyond college.
 When considering good cars for college students, think about the type of vehicle you might need once you leave campus permanently, and choose one that not only meets your needs now but will continue to meet them in the future.

 Do college students get discounts on cars?

 Yes, college students can get discounts on cars, depending on the car brand and dealer.
 Ask around while you're shopping for a car to find out what discounts might be available specifically for college students.

 Your biggest car price factors will likely be the specific make and model you go with, and whether you buy a used vs. a new car.
 Make sure any discounts you're counting on will apply to the car you want, and check out our online car shopping services to compare prices from certified dealers.